justeattakeaway/pie/packages/components/pie-chip/README.md

 ## Documentation

-Visit  [Link | PIE Design System](https://pie.design/components/chip/overview) to view more information on this component.
+Visit  [Chip | PIE Design System](https://pie.design/components/chip/overview) to view more information on this component.

 ## Questions